Cash Flow Management Solutions That Keep Your Bank Balance Healthy

 What you actually get.

-Because we provision for VAT, Corporation Tax, PAYE and Self Assessment on their real due dates, the money is already set aside when HMRC asks for it.
-No scramble, no emergency borrowing, no late-payment interest.
+We set money aside for VAT, Corporation Tax, PAYE and Self Assessment on their real due dates, so the cash is ready before the bill lands.
+No late-payment interest, no panic.

-You deal with a single named, ACCA-qualified accountant, not a call-centre queue.
-They understand your forecast, your seasonality and your goals, and reply within 72 hours.
+You deal with a single named, qualified accountant (ACMA, CGMA, ACCA or FCCA), not a call-centre queue.
+They know your forecast and your busy season, and reply within 72 hours.

 • Risk-free to try

-Late payment is the single biggest cause of cash flow strain for UK small businesses, because the work is done, the cost is already paid, and the money simply has not arrived.
-A forecast can be perfectly accurate and still leave you short if a large invoice slips three weeks past its due date.
-The fix is partly behavioural and partly legal, and we build both into your credit control routine.
+Late payment is the biggest cause of cash flow stress for small firms.
+The work is done, you have paid your costs, and the money just has not arrived.
+The fix is part habit and part law, and we build both into your routine.

-In practice the goal is rarely to charge the interest, it is to have it in your terms so customers pay on time in the first place.
-We set sensible payment terms, automate reminders before and after the due date, and reserve the statutory remedies for the accounts that genuinely need pressure.
-If chasing is taking over your week, our credit control service runs the whole cycle for you while protecting the client relationship.
+In truth, the goal is rarely to charge the interest.
+It is to have it written into your terms so people pay on time.
+We set sensible terms, send reminders before and after the due date, and keep the legal remedies for the accounts that really need them.
+If chasing is eating your week, our credit control service runs the whole cycle for you.

 See also: UK invoice requirements explainedHow to invoice as a sole traderCredit control services

-Can I spread my VAT or tax bill to ease a cash flow squeeze?
+Can I spread my VAT or tax bill?

-To smooth VAT, the Annual Accounting Scheme is open to businesses with a projected VAT taxable turnover of £1.35 million or less.
-Instead of four quarterly returns and four irregular payments, you make regular advance payments across the year based on your last return, file a single annual return, and then settle the difference with one balancing payment or refund.
-It turns an unpredictable quarterly hit into a steady monthly outgoing your forecast can absorb, which is often the difference between comfortable and constantly firefighting.
+To smooth VAT, the Annual Accounting Scheme is open to businesses with VAT taxable turnover of £1.35 million or less.
+Instead of four quarterly bills, you make steady advance payments through the year and settle up once.
+A lumpy quarterly hit becomes a calm monthly one your forecast can absorb.

 See also: VAT Cash Accounting Scheme explainedHMRC Time to Pay for Self AssessmentHMRC interest and penalties on late paymentBook a free Tax Health Check

-The first is your lowest projected balance over the next 13 weeks.
-This is the figure that matters most, because it tells you whether payroll, rent and tax bills all clear without intervention.
-If the low point dips below your minimum comfortable buffer, you have weeks of warning to chase a debtor, delay a purchase or arrange a facility, rather than discovering it the morning payroll bounces.
+First, your lowest projected balance over the next 13 weeks.
+This tells you whether payroll, rent and tax all clear on their own.
+If it dips below your comfort level, you get weeks of warning, not a nasty morning surprise.

 See also: Startup runway and burn-rate forecastingKPIs and management accountsBank reconciliation for small business